x close

 Stage 4: Intent

-Traditionally, this is where the sales team moves in, but the lines between sales and marketing are often blurred (and the marketing department will often be involved in the production of materials for this stage anyway).
+Traditionally, this is where the sales team moves in.
+Still, the lines between sales and marketing are often blurred (and the marketing department will often be involved in producing materials for this stage anyway).

-This is where you pull out all the stops with top-level product demos and sales pitches, trials of your product/service and really highlighting the benefits you offer.
+This is where you pull out all the stops with top-level product demos and sales pitches, your product/service trials, and highlighting the benefits you offer.

 This is peak lead nurturing time with a bit of lead conversion.